browniebroke/pypackage-template/README.md

 ## Features

 - Project for Python 3.8+.
-- Testing with Pytest using Github actions.
+- Testing with Pytest using GitHub actions.
-- Packaging powered by [poetry]
+- Packaging powered by [poetry].
+- Optionally generates a CLI entry point powered by [Typer] and [Rich].
 - Follows the [black] style guide.
 - Uses [Ruff] for linting.
 - Comes with [pre-commit] hook config for [black] and [Ruff].